Get involved with local nonprofit agencies and help address the needs of the Tallahassee community

 Are you passionate about a specific community need but don’t know which agencies in Tallahassee address that need?
 Do you want to know more about the needs of our local community and find a place where you can make a positive difference?

-The Center for Leadership & Social Change has compiled lists of local nonprofit agencies that address specific needs or serve specific populations.
+The Center for Leadership & Service has compiled lists of local nonprofit agencies that address specific needs or serve specific populations.
 Take a look at the links below to find the local nonprofit agencies that address the needs that you care most about.

 If you find an agency that you are interested in getting involved with, please follow the link to the agency’s website to find the most current and accurate opportunities to be involved.
 Find out all you can about the agency before making contact.